Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Overview of Contributions

 \subsection{Adaptive Path Expansion}

-In \gls{MAT3C} problem, the start and goal positions are randomly chosen while adhering to the \gls{TCOMM} constraint.
-Agents have different neighbors at the start and the goal, causing to change their neighbors as they navigate from the start to the goal positions.
-When an agent follows the leader---who by definition is not affected by the \acomm{} constraint---to a branching point where both head to different goals, the follower agent will stall because no action satisfies the \acomm{} constraint (Fig.~\ref{fig:Intro}b).
-If deploying single-expansion of agent paths---computing each agent's path from the start to the goal in a single expansion---as in \gls{PBS}, \gls{CCBS}, \textsc{od-id}, \gls{OTIMAPP}, or \textit{platooning} approach, the planning fails because no feasible path can be found during the current expansion (Fig.~\ref{fig:Intro}b).
+In our \gls{MAT3C} experiments, the start and goal positions are randomly chosen while adhering to the \gls{TCOMM} constraint.
+Agents have different neighbors at the start and the goal, forcing them to rearrange and change their nearest neighbors as they navigate from the start to the goal positions.
+When an agent follows the leader---who by definition is not affected by the \acomm{} constraint---to a branching point where both head to different goals, the follower agent will stall because no action satisfies the \acomm{} constraint (Figure~\ref{fig:Intro}b).
+If deploying single-expansion of agent paths (computing each agent's path from the start to the goal in a single expansion) as in \gls{PBS}, \gls{CCBS}, \textsc{od-id}, \gls{OTIMAPP}, or \textit{platooning} approaches, the planning fails because no feasible path can be found during the current expansion (Figure~\ref{fig:Intro}b).
 If each agent selects a single action based on its own interests in each iteration, as in \gls{PIBT} and \textsc{bmaa}$^*$, it would lead to situations where a follower cannot find a feasible action to maintain communication constraint with its leader (e.g. due to obstacles), resulting in failure of planning.